FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 It was agreed to refer the Motion to the Economic Development, Enterprise and

-Planning Strategic Policy Committee for consideration.--- 21
+Planning Strategic Policy Committee for consideration.
+---
+21

 19.